SixArm/mast-cell-help/topics/vitamin-b5-pantothenic-acid/index.md

 * **Wound Healing**: Some research suggests that pantothenic acid may play a role in wound healing processes, but further study is needed to confirm this effect.

-Dietary sources of pantothenic acid include a wide range of foods, such as meat (particularly organ meats), poultry, fish, eggs, dairy products, whole grains, and legumes.
-It is widely distributed in nature, and deficiencies are relatively rare, as it is present in many common foods.
+* **Deficiency**: This is uncommon and can lead to symptoms like fatigue, numbness and tingling in the extremities, and gastrointestinal disturbances.

-Pantothenic acid is water-soluble, and excess amounts are excreted in the urine.
-It is important to maintain an adequate intake of vitamin B5 through a balanced diet to support various metabolic processes and overall health.
-Severe deficiency is uncommon and can lead to symptoms like fatigue, numbness and tingling in the extremities, and gastrointestinal disturbances.
+Dietary sources of pantothenic acid include meat (particularly organ meats), poultry, fish, eggs, dairy products, whole grains, and legumes.
+It is widely distributed in nature, and deficiencies are relatively rare.